• Skip to main content

 Leverage Existing Homes to Purchase New Ones

 This is where investors can leverage existing homes to purchase new ones.
 Let us say an investor has five homes in his current portfolio.
 Two of them will be paid for within the year.
-Rather than running out and purchasing another property or two right away, that investor could use the profits from those paid-off houses to save up a significant deposit.
+Rather than running out and purchasing another or two right away, that investor could use the profits from those paid-off houses to save up a significant deposit.
 A 50% deposit would more than satisfy buy-to-let lenders and reduce the amount of money borrowed simultaneously.

 Borrowing less means paying less interest.
 It also means lower fees and charges in some cases.
 So it makes sense to save up as large a deposit as possible before buying more properties.
 Furthermore, employing this strategy over the long term gradually gives the investor’s portfolio more strength.
 The goal is to eventually be able to pay cash for new properties.